j-bailey/AsyncMeeting/README.md

 - end-to-end (e2e) tests

 Unit tests have no external dependencies to run including the files system, they run super fast, and only set a small unit of the system.
-Integration tests run locally, have no external dependencies, except for what the project can install add run locally, and tests multiple usnits together. e2e tests is a realistic test using systems similar to production, but in some cases can run locally on the developer system.
+Integration tests run locally, have no external dependencies, except for what the project can install add run locally, and tests multiple units together. e2e tests is a realistic test using systems similar to production, but in some cases can run locally on the developer system.
 More details are available at [Google Testing Blog: Test Size](http://googletesting.blogspot.com/2010/12/test-sizes.html) or [Google Testing Blog: Just Say No to More End-to-End Tests](http://googletesting.blogspot.com/2015/04/just-say-no-to-more-end-to-end-tests.html)